wingo/stringrefs/README.md

     shouldn't be copied ("external strings"); probably not appropriate for WebAssembly
   - Equality predicate
   - Concatenate two strings.
-A complexity hazard: encodes performance characteristics of rope strings into API
+Interestingly, `v8.h` has no interface to make a substring (slice).

 ### Prior discussions